mesosphere/dcos-docs-site/pages/1.7/release-notes/1.7.0/index.md

 layout: layout.pug
 navigationTitle:  Release Notes for 1.7.0
 title: Release Notes for 1.7.0
-menuWeight: 2
+menuWeight: 9
-excerpt:
+excerpt: Release Notes for 1.7.0

 enterprise: false
 ---

+# About 1.7

-The release notes provide a list of useful topics and links for DC/OS.
+These release notes provide a list of useful topics and links for the 1.7 release of DC/OS.

 # Packages installable from the UI